mistyhx/xinhu-blog/content/blog/how-did-i-built-a-lightning-fast-site-with-gatsby-and-netlify-cms/index.md

 ![website-performance](performance.png "website performance")

 ## Step 1 - Initiate your Gatsby project
+<em>Before you read through the article, I assume that you have basic knowledge of React.
+Because the Gatsby framework is based on React. </em>

-In order to start the a Gatsby project, you need to install it globally.
+In order to start the a Gatsby project, I had to install it globally.
 The official website has a very straight forward [tutorial](https://www.gatsbyjs.org/docs/quick-start), so it would be redundant for me to repeat that process.
 In this article, I will skip the straight forward pieces and provide a link to the official guidance, and explain the areas that was more confusing.

+## Step 2 - Create a basic layout for your website
+Once I have the basic project set up, I created the static pages under the
+> src/pages

+directory once you initiated your project with Gatsby.
+You can write anything like in any other React app.

+Then I added ``` blogTemplate.js ```